-- To select the RAW quality, turn the < >> dial. and to select the JPEG quality, press the <◄> <►> kevs. - Press < (st) > to set it.
+- To select the RAW quality, turn the < >> dial, and to select the JPEG quality, press the <◄> <►> keys. - Press < (set) > to set it.

-Number of shots available as indicated by [] on the image quality setting screen always applies to a setting of [3:2], regardless of the actual aspect ratio setting (1 202).
+Number of shots available as indicated by [] on the image quality setting screen always applies to a setting of [3:2], regardless of the actual aspect ratio setting (QQ 202).

-- If [-] is set for both the RAW image and JPEG image, \(\bigs L \) will be set. - If you select both RAW and JPEG, each time you shoot, the image will be recorded simultaneously to the card in both RAW and JPEG at the imagerecording qualities that were set.
-The two images will be recorded with the same file numbers (file extension: .JPG for JPEG and .CR3 for RAW). - \$2 is in (Fine) quality. - Meaning of image quality icons: RAW RAW, CRAW Compact RAW, JPEG,
+- If [-] is set for both the RAW image and JPEG image, ▲ L will be set. - If you select both RAW and JPEG, each time you shoot, the image will be recorded simultaneously to the card in both RAW and JPEG at the imagerecording qualities that were set.
+The two images will be recorded with the same file numbers (file extension: .JPG for JPEG and .CR3 for RAW). - Meaning of image quality icons: RAW RAW, CRAW Compact RAW, JPEG,